Ferr013/GALESS/README.md

-# GALESS
+# GaLeSS (Galaxy Lens Searches Statistics)

-``Galess`` is a software package to model the distributions of strong gravitational lenses and strongly lensed sources in surveys.
+``GaLeSS`` is a software package to model the distributions of strong gravitational lenses and strongly lensed sources in surveys.